 Pond Cypress is primarily valued in the landscape for its rigidly columnar form.
-It has attractive emerald green deciduous foliage which emerges lime green in spring.
-The ferny bipinnately compound leaves are highly ornamental and turn an outstanding coppery-bronze in the fall.
+It has emerald green deciduous foliage.
+The ferny bipinnately compound leaves turn an outstanding harvest gold in the fall.
 The shaggy antique red bark adds an interesting dimension to the landscape.